dustinpfister/blog_posts/_posts/js-web-storage.md

 So now that I have covered a basic example of using the web storage API I thought I would write a section on the code that I worked out for the save state system that I am using in one of my [canvas examples](/2020/03/23/canvas-example/).
 The specif example in question is my [cross hairs game example](/2020/07/29/canvas-example-game-crosshairs/) that I spent a fair about of time working on a while back.

 There is more to working out some kind of save state system for a game, or some kind of game framework.
 As there is not just simply saving a state to local storage and being done with it.
 Do not get me wrong move often than not that will work fine, except for when it will not work fine.
+There is not just using local storage then, but giving a player more than one option for saving a state to the local file system of there computer.
+I will not be getting into every little detail here when it comes to those sorts of things, but this is still soe code that is one of my starting points for making this kind of system for a game.

 ### 3.1 - striped down game.hs module with save state code